wso2/docs-mg/en/docs/getting-started/quick-start-guide/quick-start-guide-binary.md

 ### Before you begin...

-Make sure to install and set up all the [installation prerequisites](/install-and-setup/install-on-vm/).
+Make sure to install and set up all the [installation prerequisites]({{base_path}}/install-and-setup/install-on-vm/).

 ### Objectives

-- Generate an executable jar using WSO2 API Microgateway Toolkit
+- Generate an executable using WSO2 API Microgateway Toolkit
 - Run the API Microgateway
 - Invoke the sample API